 SENIOR/KEY PERSONNEL

 Charles Lee, Ph.D., Principal Investigator (Contact PI) (1.2 calendar months), is Scientific Director and Professor at The Jackson Laboratory for Genomic Medicine (JAX-GM) will serve as Principal Investigator and Contact PI.
 As Contact PI, he will coordinate communication among the PIs, key personnel, and NIH scientific and program officials, and will be responsible for coordinating the preparation and submission of annual progress reports.
 Dr. Lee has over 15 years experience successfully leading both R01- and collaborative U-mechanism projects, with a particular emphasis on the detection of genetic variants using state-of-the-art technologies.
-For this TOPMed, he will be responsible for the overall scientific direction of the development of an integrative pipeline of tools for complex structural variation (SV) discovery and in silico validation of SV events discovered in the analysis of genome sequence datasets being generated at the Centers for Common Disease Genomics and the Centers for Mendelian Genomics.
+For this project, he will be responsible for the overall scientific direction of the development of an integrative pipeline of tools for complex structural variation (SV) discovery and in silico validation of SV events discovered in the analysis of genome sequence datasets being generated by the various TOPMed projects.

 Ankit Malhotra, Ph.D., Co-Investigator (3.0 calendar months year 1, 2.4 calendar months years 2-3) and Associate Computational Scientist at The Jackson Laboratory, has extensive expertise in genome analysis, especially in the field of structural variations (SV) in the human genome.
 As a postdoc, he was recipient of a prestigious Department of Defense (DoD) Breast Cancer Research Program (BCRP) fellowship for his work on characterizing structural variations in breast cancer patients.
 He also lead one of the first meta analysis of complex structural variations in patient datasets from The Cancer Genome Atlas (TCGA) consortium and has developed tools to discover complex SV from whole genome sequencing datasets.
-He will be involved in novel method development and analysis of sequencing datasets from the different centers producing the genome sequence datasets being generated at the Centers for Common Disease Genomics and the Centers for Mendelian Genomics.
+He will be involved in novel method development and analysis of sequencing datasets from the different centers producing the genome sequence datasets being generated by the various TOPMed projects.
 Working together with Dr. Lee, he would also be responsible for mentoring the two postdocs being funded for their work on this project.

 OTHER PERSONNEL

 Support is requested for To-Be-Named project-driven postdoctoral level Computational Scientist(s) (12 calendar months total per year).
-The postdoc(s) will direct effort towards developing the methods for discovery and in-silico validation of the whole genome sequencing datasets being generated at the Centers for Common Disease Genomics and the Centers for Mendelian Genomics.
-They will also be involved in the meta analysis of population structure and recombination rates using the identified SVs.
+The postdoc(s) will direct effort towards developing the methods for discovery and in-silico validation of the whole genome sequencing datasets.
+They will also be involved in the meta analysis of population structure and recombination rates using the identified SVs and the impact of identified on disease biology.

 FRINGE BENEFITS